 97% of buyers view real estate agents as important in the home search process.

-However, it’s also important to view homes in person.
+It's important to view homes in person and educate yourself on what your budget gets you out there in the real world.
 While the property details may seem similar online, homes can be very different in terms of layout, design, workmanship and other aspects.
 Ideally, you should view homes with the help of an experienced real estate professional who’ll notice things you might miss, provide expert analysis, and act as an impartial sounding board.

 Generally speaking, the seller can accept your offer, reject it, or counter it to initiate the negotiation process.